Mojang/minecraft-scripting-libraries/README.md

 ## Linting

 All packages are validated via ESLint with a consistent set of rules as well as enforces styling through prettier.
-To explicitly run linting, use `npm run lint`, and some changes can be fixed automatically with `npm run lint -- --fix`.
+To explicitly run linting, use `npm run lint`, and some changes can be fixed automatically with `npm run lint -- --fix`

 ## Testing